-- Your kit will arrive on 2-4 pallets.
-Pallets are considered part of the packaging materials.
-It is the responsibility of the customer and/or contractor to remove and dispose of all pallets.
-In rare instances, the driver may opt to haul away the pallets, but has no obligation to do so. - Fees for failure to remove all debris from the trailer may be charged if debris is left on the trailer.
+Your kit will arrive on 3-5 pallets, weighing up to 2500lbs each.
+Pallets are part of the packaging materials.
+It is the responsibility of the customer and/or installer to remove and dispose of all pallets.
+In rare instances, the driver may opt to haul away the pallets, but has no obligation to do so.
+Fees for failure to remove all debris from the trailer may be charged if debris is left on the trailer.

-STUDIO SHED UNLOADING GUIDE
+UNLOADING YOUR STUDIO SHED

-When the truck arrives, inspect the shipment to ensure everything has arrived in good condition.
-Prior to unloading, check that the name is correct on the pallets and BOL.
-In the event you see visible damage, please show the delivery driver, take photos, and mark clearly what is damaged on the Bill of Lading prior to signing.
+When the truck arrives, inspect the shipment to ensure everything arrived in good condition.
+Also check that the name is correct on the pallets and BOL.
+In the event you see visible damage, please show the delivery driver and mark clearly what is damaged on the Bill of Lading prior to signing.
 It is critically important you notify Studio Shed of any damage immediately.
-Please email images of the damage shipping@studioshed.com.
+Email images of the damage to shipping@studioshed.com.